 Pregnancy Leads to Long-Lasting Changes in the Mother’s Brain

-We go from “normal” to “Mommy Brain” in 9 months, but it seems to only be a joke that most women blame for leaving their keys in the freezer.
-We are not crazy!
-Mothers across the worlds can rejoice because science has now proven that we are not making it all up.
 In 2002, researchers revealed that the memory issues mothers claim to have while pregnant or in early motherhood are, in fact, a reality.
 There have been multiple studies and research projects that show just how pregnancy and birth alter the brain, but few have involved humans instead of animals.
-Nature Neuroscience recently published a 2016 research study that involved 25 first-time mothers, comparing brain scans to those of 19 first-time fathers, 17 men without children, and 20 women who had never given birth.
-What do you think was found?
+Nature Neuroscience published a study in 2016 that involved 25 first-time mothers, comparing brain scans to those of 19 first-time fathers, 17 men without children, and 20 women who had never given birth.

 That’s right, reduced grey matter.
 What, you didn’t guess that?